-Hannah verbrachte das Schuljahr 2009/10 an der St. Johnsbury Academy in St. Johnsbury, Vermont, USA.
+Hannah verbrachte ein Schuljahr an der St. Johnsbury Academy in St. Johnsbury, Vermont, USA.

 When I first heard that I should go to America and stay there ten months, I was not only very excited, but also really scared.
 Ten months without my family, without my friends that I love and all my other daily life activities?